Over Half a Million Open Heart Surgery Patients at Risk of Deadly Infection

 Exposed patients should seek legal counsel right away

 The Leonard Legal Group is a leading personal injury firm experienced in medical product liability.
-Attorneys Scott G. Leonard and Sean Connelly advocate for victims of faulty or dangerous medical products and have a proven track record of success.
+Attorneys Scott G. Leonard advocates for victims of faulty or dangerous medical products and have a proven track record of success.
 If you or a loved one has been had surgery using the Sorin Stockert 3T Heater-Cooler Device, contact our office today at 973-984-1414 or online to arrange for a confidential consultation to discuss your case.